anyaevostinar/anyaevostinar.github.io/classes/201-f25/lab-kotlin-predictions.md

 }
 ```

 Then consult your reference sheet or the [scavenger hunt files](kotlin-lab) for how to compile and run it.
+Upload your completed code to Moodle for an engagement credit.